Punktum-dk/epp-service-specification/README.md

 <a id="about-this-document"></a>
 ### About this Document

 This specification describes version 4.X.X of the DK Hostmaster EPP Implementation.
-Future releases will be reflected in updates to this specification, please see the document history section below.
+Future releases will be reflected in updates to this specification, please see the   [Document History](#document-history) section below.

 The document describes the current DK Hostmaster EPP implementation, for more general documentation on the EPP protocol, EPP client development or configuration, please refer to the RFCs and additional resources in the [References](#references) and [Resources](#resources) chapters below.